MorphPiece : A Linguistic Tokenizer for Large Language Models: The Language Model : MorphGPT

-GPT-2 was trained on custom built corpus called WebText.
-Since that corpus is not available publicly, we used its open source clone, called the OpenWebText \cite{owt}.
-Additionally, we used HuggingFace's implementation of GPT-2 \cite{huggingface} with Pytorch-Lightning \cite{pytorch-lightning} as the training framework on Nvidia A-100 GPUs.
+GPT-2 was trained on a custom built corpus called WebText.
+Since that corpus is not available publicly, I used its open source clone, called the OpenWebText \cite{owt}.
+Additionally, I used HuggingFace's implementation of GPT-2 \cite{huggingface} with Pytorch-Lightning \cite{pytorch} as the training framework on Nvidia A-100 GPUs.

-To establish a baseline, we pretrained GPT-2 architecture twice, once each on BPE and on MorphPiece tokenizer for 55,000 steps with exactly the same hyper-parameters.
-As can be seen in Figure \ref{fig:bpevsmorph}, MorphGPT-50k shows a clear advantage over GPT-2Base50k.
-Please refer to Section \ref{discussion} for some possible explanation into this performance gain.
-Additionally, we evaluated both models on various Language Modeling tasks and found that MorphGPT-50k outperforms GPT-2Base50k by huge margins (Table \ref{tab:perplexity}).
+I trained the MorphGPT model for a total of 200k steps and compared its performance with the GPT-2 (Base) model available on HuggingFace hub as 'gpt2' checkpoint.
+For training hyperparameters, it is pertinent to note that except for batch size of 512, original GPT-2 parameters are not available.
+To estimate training iterations, I used the GPT-2 models trained by the Stanford CRFM’s Mistral team\footnote{https://github.com/stanford-crfm/mistral}.
+I evaluated perplexity scores for Lambada, PTB and Wikitext103 for the checkpoints from 50k to 400k and compared the values with GPT-2 perplexity scores.
+With this proxy, I estimated that GPT-2 was trained for about 400k-500k steps (Table \ref{tab:mistral_gpt2}).

-Having confirmed performance gains using MorphPiece on language modeling task, we continue training the MorphGPT-Base50k model for a total of 200k steps using the same hyper-parameters and compare its performance with the GPT-2 (Base), available on HuggingFace hub as 'gpt2' checkpoint.
-For training hyperparameters, we use batch size of 512 and one-cycle learning rate scheduler \cite{onecycle} with maximum learning rate of $1e^{-3}$.
-We used warmup of 2000 steps, and cosine decay to final learning rate of $1e^{-5}$.
-For the optimizer, we used Adam \cite{adam} with betas 0.9 and 0.995 and eps of $1e^{-8}$.
+Additionally I used batch size of 512 and one-cycle learning rate scheduler \cite{onecycle} with maximum learning rate of $1e^{-3}$, warm-up of 2000 steps, and cosine decay to final learning rate of $1e^{-5}$.
+For the optimizer, I used Adam \cite{adam} with betas 0.9 and 0.995 and eps of $1e^{-8}$.